chhuang-one/sqxclib/doc/schema-builder-macro.md

 use C macro to change table and column in schema_v2 (dynamic)

 macro SQ_SCHEMA_ALTER() can alter table.
 The last parameter in macro is like lambda function.
+Use macro SQC_CHANGE() to modify the type and attributes of existing columns.

 ```c
 	// create schema and specify version number as 2